skraft9/cybersecurity-research-tools/README.md

-_⚠️ Research and authorized testing only.
+_⚠️ **Ethical Warning:** Research and authorized testing purposes only.
 Please do not use against systems without permission._

 ---